-- More dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living - Lower energy levels can point to infection or deterioration in the clients medical condition
+Is the individual More dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living

-Not all clients can tell you they are in pain.
+Lower energy levels can point to infection or deterioration in the individual's medical condition Not all individuals can tell you they are in pain.
 You may need to observe for nonverbal clues.